Los Angeles LGBT DUI Defense Attorneys

-About California DUI Defense
+About DUI Defense in California

 In the state of California, anyone who drives or operates a motor vehicle while under the influence of drugs or alcohol can be arrested and taken into custody on DUI charges.
 Under state law, an adult person is considered too intoxicated to be driving a vehicle if their blood alcohol concentration is at or above .08%.
 It is illegal for individuals under the age of 21 to drive with a blood alcohol concentration of .01% or higher.